andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 The inflexibility of infrastructure choice means deployment remains simple and you have to work hard to insert idiosynratic complexity you don't need.

-You’re not totally isolated from infrastrucre concerns and you might have to architect your application in a certain way to make the most of how a Platform-as-a-Service (PaaS) Heroku works, but you are spared the overhead of managing fleets of servers or containers.
+You’re not totally isolated from infrastructure concerns and you might have to architect your application in a certain way to make the most of how a Platform-as-a-Service (PaaS) Heroku works, but you are spared the overhead of managing fleets of servers or containers.

 They also run our PostgreSQL and Redis databases and rely on their CI & Pipelines to manage deployment.